xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 ## Adding a New Element

+In addition to changing the existing layout elements, the **Template Editor** tool allows adding completely new elements.
+We'll take a country flag unit as a sample.

 As you may have already noticed the default CrispWhite skin unlike the Standard skins (deprecated in X-Cart 5.4.x) doesn't show a country flag in the store front-end.

 The code responsibe for adding a country flag is as follows: